KBoohene/E-commerce_final/README.md

 Installation:
-Run the index.php file in the installation folder to install the database
+Run the index.php file in the installation folder to install the database Please take note that the username = root, password="", host="localhost"

 Searching for an employee:
 Run the employees.php file in a browser.